11 Robust Ways How to Repurpose Content Like a Pro

 Feel free to use this as an opportunity to upsell products or services.

-Courses take dedication and act as an effective middle of the funnel content so students are more likely to convert when presented with offers.
+Courses take dedication and act as effective middle of the funnel content so students are more likely to convert when presented with offers.

 Step 3: promote that bad boy